Maida Vale Studios: Notable performers

 Other BBC disc jockeys invited artists to perform at Maida Vale: Led Zeppelin recorded for Alexis Korner's Rhythm and Blues programme in 1969, Walter Trout and Rob Tognoni recorded for Paul Jones's R & B show, Marillion recorded for Radio 2 DJ Bob Harris and Jo Whiley invited Hard Fi to play at the studios.
 The venue is also the home of the BBC Elstree Concert Band.
 The Radio 3 Jazz Line Up sessions were recorded here.

+Bing Crosby did his last recording session on 11 October 1977 at Maida Vale.
+The last song of the session was "Summer Wind" and the last song on the album is "Once in a While."

+In October 1996, George Michael recorded a rehearsal for, what would be days later, his hit MTV Unplugged performance.

 In 1994, the Beatles' album Live at the BBC was released, with most of the material having been recorded at Maida Vale.
 Several other albums, sometimes named after the studios, were recorded in studio MV4.
 Van der Graaf Generator released an album called Maida Vale in 1994.
 Portions of October 1990 and September 1991 sessions by Nirvana were released in 2004 on the band's With the Lights Out box set.
 In 2006, the group Hefner released an album called Maida Vale, which was recorded here.
 The White Stripes included their version of the Dusty Springfield classic "I Just Don't Know What to Do with Myself", recorded for The Evening Session in MV4 by Miti Adhikari on their album Elephant.
 In 2002, Andrea Bocelli's Sentimento was made at the studios.
 The label Maida Vale Records, a subsidiary of Cooking Vinyl, has a policy of releasing material from various radio stations.
 Radiohead recorded their 2011 live video The King of Limbs: Live from the Basement at Maida Vale.